-A full QR decomposition of an $m\times n$ matrix with linearly independent columns goes further by appending additional $m-n$ orthonormal columns to $\bQ$ so that it becomes an $m\times m$ orthogonal matrix.
-In addition, rows of zeros are appended to $\bR$ so that it becomes an $m\times n$ upper triangular matrix.
-We call the additional columns in $\bQ$ \textbf{silent columns} and additional rows in $\bR$ \textbf{silent rows}.
-The comparison between the reduced QR decomposition and the full QR decomposition is shown in Figure~\ref{fig:qr-comparison} where silent columns in $\bQ$ are denoted in gray, blank entries are zero and blue entries are elements that are not necessarily zero.
+A full QR decomposition of an $m\times n$ matrix with linearly independent columns involves extending the decomposition by appending additional $m-n$ orthonormal columns to $\bQ$, transforming it into an $m\times m$ orthogonal matrix.
+Simultaneously, rows of zeros are added to $\bR$, making it an $m\times n$ upper triangular matrix.
+The additional columns in $\bQ$ are referred to as \textit{silent columns}, while the additional rows in $\bR$ are called \textit{silent rows}.
+These do not affect the original decomposition but complete $\bQ$ to be a full orthogonal matrix.
+Figure~\ref{fig:qr-comparison} illustrates the differences between the reduced and full QR decompositions, where silent columns in $\bQ$ are denoted in gray, blank entries are zero, and blue entries indicate elements that are not necessarily zero.